mehfoozkhangithub/Full_Stack_Development/React/sunday_batch_9-1/react-intro/README.md

   2. **install global package** -> cmd `npm install -g create-react-app`

-  3. create your project with this cmd `npx create-react-app 'project-name'`
+  3. create your project with this cmd `npx create-react-app project-name`

 4.  just created one file on root-folder in `src` file name hello-world